svenhominal/IPEO_Project_Group_4/README.md

 ├── swissSURFACE3D_patches/            Data folder to be downloaded from [data] └── large_rock_dataset.json            Data folder to be downloaded from [data]

 [data]: https://enacshare.epfl.ch/bY2wS5TcA4CefGks7NtXg

+## Running the Code

+To run the code, please create a conda env with: "conda env create -f environment.yml" and activate the environment with: "conda activate IPEO_PROJECT_GROUP_4"